top-master/xcode-cmake-support/README.md

 # cmake-ios-toolchain

 Implements toolchain for `CMake` ("CeeMake"),<br>
-which supports `iOS`, Mac's `Catalyst` and maybe `tvOS` and `watchOS` targets (not tested, but they should work as well).
+which supports `iOS`, Mac's `Catalyst` and maybe `tvOS` and `watchOS` targets<br>
+(not tested, but they should work as well).

-Let's appreciate that this does not just add iOS support to CeeMake,<br>
+Let's appreciate that this does not just add EyeOhEss support to CeeMake,<br>
-and the example also deonstrates running CMake directly from ExCode.
+and the example also demonstrates running CMake directly from ExCode.

 # Why?
 Because even in 2021, CeeMake still does not have built-in support.